duszakpawel/duszakpawel/README.md

 ### Hi there 👋

 I'm a Full-stack developer with several years of experience in designing and delivering enterprise-class systems.
-My specialization is focused on creating web applications, and my skills include software design, implementation, and maintenance.
-I am seeking a job that will allow me to further develop my programming skills and gain new experiences.
+My specialization lies in crafting web applications, and my skills encompass software design, implementation, and maintenance.
+While my GitHub projects may seem eclectic, they reflect my passion for exploring new technologies and venturing into the unknown.
+I thrive on embracing challenges and pushing the boundaries of what's possible.
+I'm currently seeking opportunities that will allow me to continue expanding my programming expertise and gaining invaluable experiences.

 ### My Stack